kevinlondon/kevinlondon.github.io/_posts/2015-11-01-how-i-prepare-talks.md

 ---------------

 I sometimes get stuck when I try to come up with a topic.
-Good news: You do not have to be an expert to give a talk.
+Good news: You do not have to be an expert to give a talk!

-I pick topics I feel like I know but I'd like to learn more about.
+I pick topics I feel like I know but want to learn more about.
 The topics I've chosen tend to come from one of the following:

 1. A question someone has asked me (e.g. How do we write good tests for code?)
 2. Something I had to figure out (e.g. How do I do code reviews?)
 3. Something I'd like to learn more about (e.g. What should I know about application security?)

-I find that presenting a topic [cements what I've learned](http://ideas.time.com/2011/11/30/the-protege-effect/) and helps me feel more like an expert in that area.
+I find that presenting a topic [cements learning](http://ideas.time.com/2011/11/30/the-protege-effect/) and helps me feel more like an expert in that area once I'm done.

 Write About It
 -----------------

 I like to write a long-form blog post on the topic before I continue.
-I think it has a few key benefit that make the rest of the process easier:
+This offers some benefits that make the rest of the process easier:

-1. You're forced to clarify what you think is important about the topic.
+1. You're get to consider what you think is important about the topic.
-2. You can get preliminary feedback and adjust accordingly
+2. You get early feedback.
 3. You can later point talk attendees to additional material if they'd like to learn more.
 4. You gain confidence on the subject.

-When giving a talk, my goal is to cover an idea in a way that sticks around with the audience after they leave.
+5. You find out if other people have interest in your topic.

-Blog posts, however, can serve as a reference.
+When giving a talk, my goal is to cover a broad idea in a way that sticks with the audience.
+Blog posts, however, can go into more detail and serve as a reference.

 For example, I wrote about [code reviews](http://kevinlondon.com/2015/05/05/code-review-best-practices.html)